introlab/ros_for_ios/README.md

 iOS demo applications
 ---------------------

-It's an Xcode project which can be found in the demo_app directory.
+It's an Xcode project which can be found in the xcode_project directory.

 Some iOS demonstration apps were realized.

-- Touch Control
-- Accelerometer Control
-- Planner Control
-- ROS Logger
-- ROS Topics List
-- Video Feeds

 It is needed to export the ROS_HOSTNAME of the computer running the ros master.
 `export ROS_HOSTNAME=IP_COMPUTER`